kilamrauon/giant-clock/README.txt

-A giant clock based on a wemos mini d1, a real time clock module ds1302, a mini keyboard KC11B04 (analogue output, it is necessary to check what each button returns and adapt the code, to be connected to the 3.3 v output, otherwise the values values may be wrong), and ws2812b leds (depending on the size,
+A giant clock (30x80cm - 12x31.5 inches) based on a wemos mini d1, a real time clock module ds1302, a mini keyboard KC11B04 (analogue output, it is necessary to check what each button returns and adapt the code, to be connected to the 3.3 v output, otherwise the values values may be wrong), and ws2812b leds (depending on the size,